 Dr. Turry is the Principal Investigator on key research projects being conducted at Nordoff-Robbins.
 In 2012 he was the recipient of the Arthur Flagler Fultz Research Award, given by the American Music Therapy Association to support the collaboration being undertaken by the Center with Rusk Rehabilitation Institute at NYU Medical Center to develop and research an integrated music therapy/occupational therapy stroke rehabilitation program.
 This grant augments support originally provided by the Steinhardt Office of Research Faculty challenge grants awarded to Dr. Turry in 2011.
 Dr. Turry is overseeing the development of a research instrument, The Music Engagement Scale, designed to measure client gains in music therapy.
-His research perspective - that measuring functional gains and improvement in quality of life is more appropriate rather than symptom reduction when researching the effectiveness of music therapy interventions with autistic children – was recently published in two leading music therapy journals.
+His research perspective - that measuring functional gains and improvement in quality of life is more appropriate than measuring symptom reduction when researching the effectiveness of music therapy interventions with autistic children – was recently published in two leading music therapy journals.

 Dr. Turry is recognized nationally and internationally as a leader in music therapy clinical technique.
 He has taught and presented his work throughout Asia and Europe.
 He was a visiting lecturer at the Nordoff-Robbins Centre in London, and a visiting professor at Lesley University in Boston, Saint-Mary-of-the-Woods College in Indiana, the University of Lisbon in Portugal and Senzoku College, Japan.
 He led the development of Nordoff-Robbins supervision programs in Japan, the Nordoff-Robbins clinical program in Korea, and has led workshops on clinical improvisation in Denmark, Greece, Poland, Ireland and Italy.
 He was also a keynote speaker at the 8th World Congress of Music Therapy in Hamburg in 1996, and the 13th World Congress in Seoul, Korea in 2011.
 He provides supervision to music therapists throughout the world including Greece, Hong-Kong, Singapore, and Beijing.

 Dr. Turry is on the editorial board of several leading music therapy journals including Music and Medicine, published by the International Association for Music & Medicine (IAMM), and Music Therapy Perspectives, published by the American Music Therapy association.
 He is a reviewer for Voices, A World Forum of Music Therapy.